 As I help people work toward an equitable divorce settlement, I often see one party give up retirement assets in favor of keeping the house.
 Sometimes this makes sense but a lot of time, I think people are too focused on their short-term needs and not fully considering the longer-term implications of their decisions.

-Remember, there is no one right answer or a one-size-fits-all approach to decide who gets the house in a divorce.
+Remember, there is no one right answer or a one-size-fits-all approach to deciding who gets the house in a divorce.
 Take the time to make a solid research-based decision is what will serve you best.
 It's also not a black or white question.
 If you need help making this major decision or coming up with a creative house settlement that will work for all involved, schedule a Strategy Session.